filcloud/http-api-docs/http.md

 ### /api/v0/show/block

-Show a filecoin block by its CID
+Show a full filecoin block by its header CID

 #### Arguments

   - `arg` [string]: CID of block to show Required: **yes**.
   - `messages` [bool]: show messages in block.
+Required: no.
+  - `receipts` [bool]: show receipts in block.
 Required: no.

 #### Response